 Schedule

 We are so excited to offer a variety of sessions for students in across disciplines.
-Check out our schedule below to see what the day looks like.
+Check out our schedule below for an overview of the entire week of workshops!
+Be sure to check out the session descriptions for the link to register for each workshop.

 Exploring Marginalized Voices and Critical Research Practices